Black Folks Buttermilk Fried Chicken Recipe

 • As the chicken batter turns golden brown, remove it from the hot oil.

-• Allow the chicken to drain in a closed container (to keep the fried chicken warm) with a paper towel under the chicken.
+• Allow the chicken to drain in a closed container (to keep the fried chicken warm) with a paper towel under the chicken, then serve and enjoy!

 Video